emiche1108/emiche1108/README.md

 Welcome to my GitHub profile!

 I have seven years of experience in corporate sales within the food industry.
-During this time, I witnessed the use of AI for demand forecasting and inventory management, which ignited my strong interest in the IT sector.
+During this time, I saw how AI was used for demand forecasting and inventory management, which sparked my deep interest in the IT field.
-As a result, I decided to transition into the IT field.
+With a strong desire to explore this new domain, I decided to make a career transition into IT.

-I am currently undergoing intensive training at a school (from August to December 2024),  where I am gaining foundational skills in programming languages and practical technologies.
+Currently, I am a beginner in programming and undergoing intensive training at a school (from August to December 2024), where I am building foundational skills in programming and practical technologies.
-Moving forward, I am committed to learning various programming languages and technologies to pursue a career in the IT industry.
+Although I am still at the beginning of my journey, I am committed to continuous learning and development, aiming to acquire various programming skills and grow as an IT professional.
 <br>

 ---